 Service and Support Administrators

-Mahoning County Board of DD Service and Support Administrators, or SSAs, coordinates and connects people with developmental disabilities to individualized support.
-Support t services can include services such as residential, employment transportation, day services, to name a few.
+Mahoning County Board of DD Service and Support Administrators, or SSAs, coordinate and connect people with developmental disabilities to individualized support.
+Support services can include services such as residential, employment transportation, day services, to name a few.

 What is an SSA?